QIICR/dcmqi-guide/quick-start.md

 **Note for the Windows users**

 We recommend you use _Windows PowerShell_ which is integrated in Windows 10 and further versions.
 The command line format on Windows will be different from that on Mac or Linux.
-Here is an example of the command line format on Windows:
+Here is an example of the command line format on Windows \(applied to using `dcmqi` from Docker\):

 ```
+docker run -v C:\Users\joe\myWorkDirectory:/tmp/myWorkDirectory qiicr/dcmqi \
+  itkimage2segimage --inputImageList /tmp/myWorkDirectory/brain-label.nrrd \
+  --inputDICOMDirectory /tmp/myWorkDirectory/Brain-DICOMs \
+  --outputDICOM /tmp/myWorkDirectory/brain.SEG.dcm \
+  --inputMetadata /tmp/myWorkDirectory/brain-label-mapping.json
 ```

 ## Using DICOM data with research applications